- What Is Round Ligament Pain

 Yes, a maternity belt supports the bump, and relieves the pain.
 However, it cannot cure the underlying conditions for the pain.
 You can choose to buy the belt that has a single strap, which is secured with hooks or velcro, and good for the first and second trimesters.
 Also, larger and wider belts with more back support secured in front by velcro and adjustable straps are good to use during the third trimester.

 Whichever belt you choose, use it for a limited number of hours instead of a complete day.
 You should also check with your doctor before getting one.
+Remember, belt is only a temporary help.

 Have you experienced any of such joint or back pains in your pregnancy, do share your story with us.